 Israel was the winner of last year; have an ambitious and powerful voice this year.
 I must say I like it quite a lot.

 France: Bilal Hassani – Roi

 The Moroccan Singer is Bilal will show up with a meaningful English-French song for France.
 He got a share of the racism trend of this year and was exposed to negative attitudes from Frenchs.
 The song is one of my favourites but I have watched his live performances.
 I think, his undeveloped teenage voice will be not enough for this song.
 Due to this reason, even if he will get a high vote from the audience, he won’t get a high vote from the juries.
 Maybe he will drink quail eggs to be have strong voice before he goes on stage :)

 The Netherlands: Duncan Laurence – Arcade

 The Netherlands believe will be the winner due to they are located in first place on the Bet sites.
 Their video clip has very brave scenes.
 I know, the video clip fascinated everyone, but his live performances show us he won’t be talent.
-I think someone tries to play with our brains and preferences via bet sites.
-Of course, the song is not bad, it is great.
-But not the
+There is no doubt to say, the song is not bad, it is great.

 Russia: Sergey Lazarev – Scream

 Almost whole Eurovision fans love to Sergey Lazarev who competed in the contest 2 years ago for Russia.
 He will represent his country in this year again.
 We were waiting for a lively song from him, but he decided to join with a slow one which shows us his great voice.
 I listen to this song every day, it is like a movie soundtrack.
 I hope he will get a

 Another racism victim is Mahmood.
 An Egyptian father and an Italian Mother… Even, The Deputy Prime Minister of Italy had shared an out of kilter racist tweet about him.